Black beret: Argentina

 The Argentine Navy's Batallón de Infantería de Marina 5 (5th Marine Battalion), of Falklands War Mount Tumbledown fame (1982), wears a black beret.
 This was introduced by (then) Commander Manuel Tomé around 1977, and the beret was awarded on completion of a Cold Weather and Mountain Warfare Course.
 Today, all units of the Southern Marine Force of the Argentine Marine Corps wear black berets with unit badges.

 Australia

 In the Australian Army, All RAAC Units (Royal Australian Armoured Corps), wear the black beret.

 Austria

 In the Austrian Bundesheer all armored units (Armored Battalions, Mechanized Infantry Battalions, Artillery Battalions and Mechanized Headquarter Battalions), wear the black beret.

 Azerbaijan

 In the Azerbaijani Armed Forces armored units of underwater offence of Azerbaijani Navy wear the black beret.

 Bangladesh

-In the Bangladesh Army, all units of the Armoured, Cavalry and Lancer Corps wear black berets.
+In the Bangladesh Army, all units of the Armoured, Cavalry and Lancer Corps wear black berets.the Rapid Action Battalion of Bangladesh Police also uses black beret.

 Belgium

 In the Belgian Army, the black beret is worn by cavalry and engineer units.